hpsilva/hpsilva.github.io/_posts/2013-01-01-the-beginning.md

 Now you ought to think that you don't possess right now the required skill or means to put the vision moving forward?
 Or that you should be educating yourselves for a start?
 Definitely!

 But what if you do those things while going thru the process after getting started.
-People tend to spend endless time over-educating themselves without acting on what their learnings while getting ready or waiting for the perfect time, but there will never be a perfect time!
-I guess Plato would tell you to quit making excuses and start now, just because until you start no progress is made.
+People tend to spend endless time over-educating themselves without acting on their learnings while getting ready or waiting for the perfect time, but there will never be a perfect time!
+I guess Plato would tell you to quit making excuses and RIGHT start now, just because until you start no progress is made.

 Massive action is the key to progress.
+Slowly as we put in the work, hours turn into days, days into months and one day we are performing the craft we once thought would be impossible!

-> Start by doing what is necessary; then do what's possible; suddenly you are doing the impossible
+>"Start by doing what is necessary; then do what's possible; suddenly you are doing the impossible"
+>
-> St. Francis of Assis
+>"St. Francis of Assis"

-As we begin the journey we are capable of doing just the necessary.
-We don't immedialtely have the means to know/do it all.
-Slowly as we put in the work, hours turn into days, days into months, fog lifts and we begin to recall our forsaken dreams and goals.
-One day we realize it might be possible for us to achieve what we abandoned.
-As our dreams are reclaimed we become what we thought was impossible earlier.